RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 - Problem solving: Some listeners try to solve members' problems even though the listener training says not to.
 - Advice: Some listeners give advice on matters they feel they have expert knowledge about, perhaps disguising their advice as suggestions, options or explanations.
 - Suicide: Some listeners deny emotional support to members who have thoughts about suicide, even when they are just thoughts and not actions.
+- Active harm: Some listeners confuse thoughts about harm with active harm, and they might at times encourage other listeners to share the same confusion.
 - Negative judgments: Some listeners make negative judgments about members, or deny them emotional support, when members mention things that upset the listener.
 - Positive judgments: Some listeners make positive judgments about members, even when they might be causing harm to themselves or others (giving a "green light" to harm).
 - External referrals: Some listeners refer members to external resources or services (for example, to emergency services) based on the listener's personal judgment or diagnosis.